 NCTRC requires completion of 50 hours of continuing education (it does not have to be awarded in CEU credit) over the five year certification cycle.

 NCTRC will notify each certificant approximately 60 days before the end of the five-year certification cycle.
 Recertification applications may be submitted no earlier than 12 months prior to the certification expiration date.
-Please do not send records of continuing education to NCTRC unless you are requested to do so as part of the audit process.
-Upon receipt of the recertification application, NCTRC will select at random a percentage of applications for audit.
-Certificants who are selected for audit will be directly notified by NCTRC via postal mail.
-Certificants will have 15 days to submit their continuing education materials for the audit process.
+Certificants may upload and save records of continuing education to their profile at MY NCTRC LOGIN.
+Upon submission of the recertification application a random percentage of applications will be selected for audit.
+Certificants who are selected for audit will be directly notified by NCTRC via email.
+Certificants will have 15 days to submit or upload their continuing education materials for the audit process.
 Failure to submit the continuing education materials in a timely manner will result in a denial of recertification.
 If you are not selected for audit, you will not need to submit your continuing education documents.

 The NCTRC Standards are continuously reviewed and updated to facilitate the credentialing process and to remain current.
 NCTRC routinely notifies all CTRSs and educators regarding specific changes to the NCTRC Standards through email announcements and newsletter postings.
 For complete information on NCTRC’s Standards Changes, please go to Recent News.